mdnmdn/copilotkit-runtime-porting/_docs/copilotruntime-specification-red.md

     - Sub-streams manage status transitions to Success/Failed and accumulate final message records for post-run persistence.
   - Meta-events field is a repeater that emits interrupt events mapped from runtime events.

+  - Agent runs vs. general runs
+    - If `agentSession` is present and `delegateAgentProcessingToServiceAdapter` is false, the runtime switches to `processAgentRequest`:
+      - Identifies the current agent as a `RemoteAgentAction` (selected from server-side actions).
+      - Builds `availableActionsForCurrentAgent` by including non-agent actions and other agents’ actions (excluding self to avoid loops).
+      - Calls the agent’s `remoteAgentHandler` to obtain an Observable of `RuntimeEvent` which is bridged into the GraphQL stream.
+    - Otherwise, `processRuntimeRequest` uses the configured `serviceAdapter` (LLM adapter) and server-side actions.

+  - Server-side actions and remote endpoints
+    - Server-side actions include:
+      - Locally configured actions (`actions`),
+      - LangServe chains (`langserve`),
+      - Remote endpoints (`remoteEndpoints`) transformed via `setupRemoteActions`,
+      - MCP-derived tools (fetched per request via `createMCPClient`, cached by endpoint).
+    - Remote endpoint discovery and execution:
+      - Self-hosted CopilotKit endpoints: `POST /info` for actions/agents, `POST /actions/execute`, `POST /agents/execute`.
+      - LangGraph Platform endpoints: discovered via LangGraph SDK; agent execution via `execute` and JSONL event streaming.
+    - `ActionInputAvailability.remote` actions are excluded from the core LLM loop, while disabled actions are filtered out before request.

 - Error Handling
   - Structured CopilotKit errors are bubbled as GraphQL errors with extensions and also reflected in `status` via `UnknownErrorResponse` where appropriate.
   - Network/streaming errors are converted to `CopilotKitLowLevelError` with helpful messages.